-PT Bhumyaka Sekawan identified a gap in the market for high specification office space in a quality business park environment that would attract both local and international occupiers to Jakarta.
+PT Bhumyaca Sekawan identified a gap in the market for high specification office space in a quality business park environment that would attract both local and international occupiers to Jakarta.

 The site selected for CIBIS Business Park was originally home to an industrial park, and is located in a prime spot on the Jakarta Outer Ring Road, providing strong connectivity to the wider area.

 The objective for the scheme is to create a leading, sustainable office development which meets the government’s sustainability agenda and planning initiatives.

 "This is our first built project in Indonesia and it was important to us to get it right and provide something at a high standard, which is reflective of both the area’s character and the aspirations for the development.”

 Planned with tradition in mind

 Broadway Malyan was appointed to design the concept masterplan in 2011.
 It comprises nine towers, with the majority of space reserved for workspace, and extensive public realm to create an attractive business park setting.